FineUploader/fine-uploader/readme.md

             <td>sizeLimit</td>
             <td>integer</td>
             <td>0 (no limit)</td>
-            <td>Maximum allowable size, in bytes, for a file.</td>
+            <td>Maximum allowable size, in bytes, for a file or `Blob`.</td>
         </tr>
         <tr>
             <td>minSizeLimit</td>
             <td>integer</td>
             <td>0 (no limit)</td>
-            <td>Minimum allowable size, in bytes, for a file.</td>
+            <td>Minimum allowable size, in bytes, for a file or `Blob`.</td>
         </tr>
         <tr>
             <td>stopOnFirstInvalidFile</td>
             <td>boolean</td>
             <td>true</td>
-            <td>If true, when submitting multiple files, once a file is determined to be invalid, the upload process
+            <td>If true, when submitting multiple files or `Blob` objects, once an item is determined to be invalid, the upload process
             will terminate.
-If false, all valid files will be uploaded.
+If false, all valid items will be uploaded.
 Note: One downside to a false value can be seen when using FineUploader if the default <code>showMessage</code> implementation is not overriden.
-In this case, an alert  dialog will appear for each invalid file in the batch, and the upload process will not continue until the dialog is dismissed.
+In this case, an alert  dialog will appear for each invalid item in the batch, and the upload process will not continue until the dialog is dismissed.
 If this is bothersome, simply override <code>showMessage</code> with a desirable implementation.
-A later version may have a <code>showMessage</code> default implementation that does not use the <code>alert</code> function.</td>
         </tr>
     </tbody>
 </table>